 The latest version, dedicated to the Nanopool recommended by us, can be found on github.

-Program to monitor graphics card and components during mining of cryptocurrencies
+Program to monitor graphics card and components

 Open Hardware Monitor is a program that will prove very useful in the event of problems that will surely occur during the long-term maintenance of a cryptocurrency miner.
 It is worth installing it at the very beginning, which often allows you to avoid basic errors, for example related to overheating of components.